 While I wholeheartedly agree that “let’s just do it” is a very worthwhile strategy, I also know, from what I have been reading lately, that “let’s just do it” strategy is generating around a 75% failure rate in today’s world.
 Why is that happening?
 I know that wasn’t the case when I was practicing JIT and TPS in the late 80’s and early 90’s.

 So what’s different?
 I wish I knew for sure.
-But this is my blog, so I’m going to throw caution to the wind and just guess.
+But this is my website, so I’m going to throw caution to the wind and just guess.

 My first guess: today’s Lean movement is much bigger than the JIT/TPS crowd in my early days and, as a result, there are a lot of people out there who just don’t know what they are doing.
 They don’t know the “what”, “how” and “why”.
 They get a group of people together, call it a “Lean team”, and run around looking for something to improve.
 And if they find “waste” they get rid of it, somehow.